Orthogonal-by-construction augmentation of physics-based input-output models: Identification examples

 where the baseline parameters are $\hat{\theta}_1$, and $\hat{\theta}_2$ with initial values as $\hat{\theta}_1^0 = 0.8$, $\hat{\theta}_2^0 = 0.03$.
+Similar physics-based baseline models have high relevance in system identification theory \citep{schoukens_identification_2017}.
 For the learning component, a simple feedforward ANN with 1 hidden layer and 16 neurons is applied, using the \emph{hyperbolic tangent} (tanh) activation.
 The ANN parameters are initialized with the Xavier method \citep{glorot_understanding_2010}.

 Three distinct datasets are generated for training to highlight the importance of data generation, each with $N=1024$ data points.
 The first approach applies a white noise input signal with $u_k\sim\mathcal{N}(0, 0.3^2)$ for generating 512 samples, then the rest of the data points are acquired by using the first half of the input signal multiplied by -1.
 This results in a symmetric training data set (denoted by $\mathcal{D}_N^\mathrm{(1)}$), since the even nonlinearities are orthogonal to odd nonlinearities, according to \eqref{eq:phi-delta-discrete-orthogonality}, Condition~\ref{cond:special_PE} is satisfied.
 The second set $\mathcal{D}_N^{(2)}$ is gathered by applying 1024 input samples directly generated by the previous distribution.
 This results in a dataset with, most likely, small asymmetries.
-However, these asymmetries will disappear, \eqref{eq:phi-delta-discrete-orthogonality} will hold, for $N\to\infty$.
-Finally, $\mathcal{D}_N^{(3)}$ is acquired by using an asymmetric distribution of $u_k\sim\mathcal{N}(-0.01, 0.3^2)$, which will not satisfy Condition~\ref{cond:special_PE} with $N\to\infty$.
-For testing, a data set is constructed with $N_\mathrm{test}=1024$, using the same input distribution as in $\mathcal{D}_N^{(2)}$.
+However, these asymmetries will disappear, and \eqref{eq:phi-delta-discrete-orthogonality} holds for $N\to\infty$.
+Finally, $\mathcal{D}_N^{(3)}$ is acquired by using an asymmetric distribution of $u_k\sim\mathcal{N}(-0.01, 0.3^2)$, which will not satisfy Condition~\ref{cond:special_PE} when $N\to\infty$.
+For testing, a data set is constructed with $N_\mathrm{test}=1024$ using the same input distribution as in $\mathcal{D}_N^{(2)}$.
 For better demonstration of the results, the test data is kept noise-free.
 To minimize \eqref{eq:cost_fun}, we applied the Adam optimizer for 500 epochs, followed by the L-BFGS method for 1000 iterations, using the identification pipeline proposed in \cite{bemporad_l-bfgs-b_2025}.
-For benchmarking, we applied the standard additive augmentation, as well as the proposed orthogonal-by-construction method, from 10 different initialization points.
+For benchmarking, we applied the standard additive augmentation, as well as the proposed orthogonal-by-construction method, using 10 different initialization points.